amitu/amitu.github.com/index.md

 Writings: [angularjs](/angularjs/), [flash for python developers](/flash/),
 [style guide](/style.html).

-Interested in Mumbai and Python?
-Join our [latest meetup](/mumpy.html).

 I am a strong beliver of [Women must own Taser (Stun Gun) In India](http://amitu.com/taser/).
 My position paper on [rape and what we should do about it](/india/rape/).